nschejtman/jms-middleware/README.md

 2. Glassfish server (v4)

 ### Checking requirements
-1. Make sure you can run the "mvn --help" command.
+1. Make sure you can run the `mvn --help` command.
 If not, just add your maven home dir (apache-maven-3.5.0/bin) to your path.
-2. Make sure you can run the "asadmin" command.
+2. Make sure you can run the `asadmin` command.
 If not, just add your glassfish home dir (glassfish4.1.1/bin) to your path.

 For more info check the maven/glassfish documentation.